-'''

-By default IPv4 network is selected

-./ns3 run nix-simple-multi-address
+By default IPv4 network is selected ./ns3 run nix-simple-multi-address a.
+Using IPv4:

-'''

 4. nix-double-wifi.cc

 This example demonstrates the working of Nix with two Wifi networks operating on the same Wifi channel object.
 The example uses ns3::YansWifiChannel for both the wifi networks.